asconix/nixos-setup-minimal-installation-cd/README.md

 Next go into `Machine` -> `Settings`, then `Network` -> `Adapter 1`  and set `Attached to` to `Bridged adapter`.
 Next go to `Advanced` and set `Adapter type` to `Intel PRO/1000 MT Desktop (82540EM)`.
 Also ensure that `Cable Connected` is checked.

-Next start the machine, and wait for it to boot.
-It doesn't require to login, Plasma 5 is launched automatically as user `demo`.
+Next start the virtual machine.
+It's not required to login, Plasma 5 is launched automatically as user `demo`.
+Whenever required (e.g. for a `sudo`), the default password for this user is also `demo`.
 When the desktop appears, open a terminal and launch the following commands:

 ```
-sudo su -
+$ sudo su -
-nixos-generate-config --force
+# nixos-generate-config --force
 ```

-The command above writes two configuration files `/etc/nixos/configuration.nix` and `/etc/nixos/hardware-configuration.nix`.
+The command above creates two configuration files `/etc/nixos/configuration.nix` and `/etc/nixos/hardware-configuration.nix`.

-We need to make two changes in the configuration file `/etc/nixos/configuration.nix`.
-First of all we need to define on which partition we want to install Grub.
+We need to make few changes in the configuration file `/etc/nixos/configuration.nix`.
+First of all we need to define on which partition we want to install GRUB.
 To achieve this uncomment the line 20:

 ```
 boot.loader.grub.device = "/dev/sda";